Snares: Indiscriminate and terribly cruel

 If the animal is found quickly and released straight away, surely that is OK?

 Sadly, evidence shows that snares can be set and then not checked for days, if ever.
-Snares are supposed to be checked at least once a day.
-Animals have been found, dead or dying, in snares and the evidence is that they have been there for more than 24 hours.
+Snares are supposed to be checked at least once a day. Â Animals have been found, dead or dying, in snares and the evidence is that they have been there for more than 24 hours.
 This can lead animals to die of thirst, starvation, be eaten by predators, unable to escape or die of exposure.
 All of these are unacceptably prolonged, inhumane and terrible ways to die.
 It is also possible that lactating mothers can be caught, which means their babies would die of starvation, without her.

 In addition to the fact that snares can be overlooked, forgotten, and a myriad of other reasons why they might not be regularly checked, it is extremely difficult to assess the health and welfare of an extremely stressed and frightened wild animal.
 It is possible that the animal could have internal injuries, may have broken their teeth trying to escape – making feeding or catching prey difficult, if not impossible.
 This is really only an assessment that can be made by a veterinary surgeon.
 It is therefore possible that fatally injured animals can be released to die a slow death.

 There is also a condition called ‘exertional myopathy’ whereby animals can become so panicked and exert themselves so much that they can die days or even weeks after being released.
-This is an unacceptable way to treat wild animals.
+This is an unacceptable way to treat animals.

-What sort of thing does the Code of Practice state?
+What does the Code of Practice state?

-It states that snares should never be set:
+The Code of Practice states that snares should never be set:

-• Under or near fences or other obstructions, like saplings, hedges, walls or gates that could cause entanglement.
+- Under or near fences or other obstructions, like saplings, hedges, walls or gates that could cause entanglement.

-• Where livestock could be caught.
+- Where livestock could be caught.

-• On or near to an active badger sett, or on the runs radiating from it.
+- On or near to an active badger sett, or on the runs radiating from it.

-• In such a way that the restrained animal could become fully or partially suspended, entangled, drowned or strangled.
+- In such a way that the restrained animal could become fully or partially suspended, entangled, drowned or strangled.

-• If forecasted weather conditions are likely to cause poor welfare or prevent daily inspection.
+- If forecasted weather conditions are likely to cause poor welfare or prevent daily inspection.
 Excess heat as well as cold/wind/rain/snow, etc. must be considered.

 As our video shows, the Code of Practice is a failure.
 Animals are dying terribly protracted and gruesome deaths.